adamwalker/adamwalker.github.io/_posts/2016-10-25-Filter-Design-in-Clash.md

 ![BladeRF]({{ site.baseurl }}/images/bladerf.png)

 The [BladeRF](http://www.nuand.com) is a [software defined radio](https://en.wikipedia.org/wiki/Software-defined_radio) platform designed for hobbyists.
-Like the [RTLSDR](http://www.rtl-sdr.com/), contains an analogue frontend that filters the incoming signal to select a block of frequencies, mixes the filtered signal down and then digitises it with an analogue to digital converter.
+Like the [RTLSDR](http://www.rtl-sdr.com/), it contains an analogue frontend that filters the incoming signal to select a block of frequencies, mixes the filtered signal down and then digitises it with an analogue to digital converter.
 The digitised signal is made available to software through the USB connection.

 Unlike the RTLSDR, it is capable of much higher sampling rates, a larger frequency range, and, most importantly, it can do all or this in reverse to transmit data as well.
 However, the feature we will be most interested in for this blog post is the on-board [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array).
 The signal pass through the FPGA after being digitised and before they are sent to the computer over USB.
 This allows us to perform high speed signal processing on the FPGA before the samples even make it to software land.